robertbraeutigam/oscar/README.md

 *Best practices and good design over features*.

-The main difference to other contemporary languages is that **oscar** is *opinionated*.
-While other languages concentrate on packing new features into the language irrespective of paradigms, in **oscar** the *paradigm* is the main value and only features that serve that paradigm are included.
+The main difference to other contemporary languages is that **Oscar** is *opinionated*.
+While other languages concentrate on packing new features into the language irrespective of paradigms, in **Oscar** the *paradigm* is the main value and only features that serve that paradigm are included.

 With that in mind, the goals can be summarized thusly: